 We offer courses ranging from traditional Kizomba to modern styles like Urban Kiz and Tarraxinha.
 These dance styles provide both challenge and joy for dancers of all levels.

-With a mix of engaging dance courses and a warm community, we give you the chance not only to learn the techniques behind African dance but also to experience the strong social and emotional connection it creates.
+With a mix of educational dance classes in Stockholm and a warm community, we offer you the chance to not only learn the techniques behind African dance, but also experience the strong social and emotional connection that dance creates.

 Whether you’re a beginner or an experienced dancer, we welcome you to explore African dance with us at iDance Studio in Stockholm.